OutSystems/docs-odc/src/eap/architecture/intro.md

 * Access to the [**Project Neo Portal**](../neo-differences.md#neo-portal).
 * Access to multi-tenant development **Platform** services.
-* A default Runtime setup of three stages: a **Development** stage, a **Test** stage, and a **Production** stage.
+* A standard Runtime setup of three stages: **Development**, **Test**, and **Production**.
 * A set of isolated, encrypted, and scalable databases and data stores for the Platform services data.
+Secret data such as API keys are stored in a secret manager.
 * An isolated, encrypted, and scalable relational database for each Runtime stage.
 * An **Identity Service** to keep [user identities secure](identity.md).

 The following diagram shows the high-level architecture of the OutSystems cloud platform.